Sleep regression. Myth or real?

 So next time your baby’s sleep routine dramatically changes (and they are not unwell) ask yourself what has changed in my baby’s life?
 What have they done ‘new’ recently.

-So rather than seeing it as a sleep regression … see it as your baby is developing!
-This development can affect their sleep.
-A baby that can self-settle pre-milestone will not be as affected when compared to a baby that requires full assistance to fall to sleep.
+Fun fact is that a baby that can self-settle pre-milestone will not be as affected when compared to a baby that requires full assistance to fall to sleep.

 To help you get through these developmental milestone: see it as normal and know it will pass: give your baby extra wind/dial downtime before bed: introduce 20 minutes of quiet play before implementing your bedtime routine: go for a walk in the pram: darken the room: read 2 books instead of 1 before going to bed: but the most successful dial down technique = give an extra-long cuddle before going down into the cot and make sure your baby still puts themselves to sleep.